 With protected waters and no large marina, sailing to Blowing Point is a little difficult.
 However, you will have no issue finding a place to dock, and those seeking to explore the surrounding area will have little difficulty finding a charter ready to help them.

-If you merely want to spend some time on the water, without the cost and complications of sailing on your own you should take a day sailing excursion.
-Check out the table that follows for information on area boating excursions.
+If you want to spend some time on the water, without the cost and responsibility associated with renting a boat you should take a day sailing excursion.
+See the table below to find information on area boating excursions.

 |Calypso Charters||(246) 584-8504||Docks at Blowing Point - 0.4 mi.
 (0.6 km) South of Blowing Point|